How Can I Speed Up Muscle Recovery?

 The fastest approach to muscle recovery usually combines enough sleep, sensible training loads, hydration, good nutrition, and a recovery method that matches the situation.
 For example, a foam roller or massage may help after a hard gym session, while compression or a brief ice bath may suit some athletes after a match or endurance event.

-Seven Common Muscle Recovery Options
+Seven Common Muscle Recovery Strategies

 1. Ice Baths